mhsantos/rlcp/docs/design.md

 * `run <command>` schedules a command to be executed and returns an id for the scheduled job.

-* `get <job id>` searches for the scheduled job.
-If available returns its status and output.
+* `status <job id>` searches for the scheduled job id.
+Returns its status or an appropriate error message if not found or the user doesn't have the permissions to see it.

+* `output <job id>` gets the output stream for the specified job or an error message if the job is invalid.

 * `del <job id>` deletes a scheduled job.